syncfusion-content/xamarin-docs/Xamarin/SfListView/Selection.md

  The `SelectionChanged` event used for the following use cases:

-  * Clear all the selected item.
+  * Clears all the selected item.
-  * Remove the particular selected item.
+  * Removes the particular selected item.
-  * Get the index of the selected item.
+  * Gets the index of the selected item.

 {% tabs %}
 {% highlight c# %}